Țuică: Preparation

 After distillation, țuică may be left to age between six months and ten years in mulberry aging barrels (the result is pearlescent yellow, has a strong aroma, and is known as "old țuică", țuică bătrână), or it may be consumed immediately ("fresh țuică", țuică proaspătă).
 The people preparing țuică are sometimes referred to as țuicari, căzănari, or cazangii, but this varies according to geographical region.
 Mixed with water, țuică should never turn white or opaque.
+There are several different classifications of țuică based on aging duration, with varieties such as old, selected, superior, etc.

-Types
+Types and terminology

+The term "țuică" is defined as a spirit made from plums, although it is also colloquially used to refer to all distilled beverages.
+The term "palincă" is a generic term for any type of fruit brandy, while "palincă de prune" refers specifically to plum brandy.

 Țuică is prepared using traditional methods both for private consumption and for sale.
 Although this was illegal in the past, the government tolerated the practice due to the traditional character of the beverage.
 Some communities have acquired production licences and produce it legally.
 Home distillation in Romania is legal provided the distiller pays an excise tax and produces no more than 50 L/yr per household.

-The generic term "țuică" comprises plum brandies (horincă, cocârț, tura).
-A specific nomenclature was created for țuică, comprising varieties such as old, selected, superior, etc.
+The names "horincă" and "turț" are used in the regions of Maramureș and Oaș as synonyms for țuică.
+These terms are occasionally used in other areas of northern Transylvania.
+This is codified in the Romanian law "Order No. 368/2008 approving the Rules on the definition, description, presentation and labelling of traditional Romanian beverages".

 A commercial famous presentation is "țuică cu fruct".
 This is a glass bottle of țuică containing a whole plum fruit.
 It is obtained by hanging empty bottles on trees in spring or early summer and growing the fruit inside the bottle.